Taylor Swift became the indie record that’s much cooler than hers and that’s what we call range, baby. Welcome to the folklore Album: Track by Track.

 Favorite Line: “And some things you just can’t speak about / Only twenty minutes to sleep / But you dream of some epiphany / Just one single glimpse of relief / To make some sense of what you’ve seen”

 The soft trumpet and trombone in the background given some spotlight halfway through the song are beautiful.
-With her voice echoing herself in a higher pitch in the background gives it that dreamlike yet haunting feeling.
+Taylor’s voice echoing herself in a higher pitch in the background gives it that dreamlike yet haunting feeling.

 Favorite Line: “If you kiss me, will it be just like I dreamed it? / Will it patch your broken wings? / I’m only seventeen, I don’t know anything / But I know I miss you / Standing in your cardigan / Kissin’ in my car again / Stopped at a streetlight / You know I miss you”